ApolloNano/nano-dpow/client/README.md

 ### Windows
 #### Running as a CMD process
-1. Edit the file `run_windows.bat` with your desired DPoW client configuration.
-2. Run (double-click) the file `run_windows.bat`
+1. Run (double-click) the file `run_windows.bat`

 #### Running in the background
 **NOTE:** There is no (easy) way to stop the client once started, other than by restarting the PC.
 It is also recommended that you test your config with the non-background version first, as errors won't provide any output.
-1. Edit the file `run_windows.bat` with your desired DPoW client configuration.
+1. Edit the file `config.txt` with your desired DPoW client configuration.
 2. Edit the file `run_windows_background.vbs` to change your GPU settings (if necessary).
 3. Run (double-click) the file `run_windows_background.vbs`.